GSA/resources.data.gov/pages/_categories/data-management-and-governance.md

 ---
 category_name: Data management and governance
-description: Playbooks, guidance, and other resources to support the implementation of policy, the creation of data governance structures, and the day-to-day work of data management in the federal government
+description: Playbooks, guidance, templates, and other resources to support the implementation of policy, the creation of data governance structures, and the day-to-day work of data management in the federal government
 primary_nav_section: Resources